coverclock/coverclock/README.md

 lab, sit tangled in cables and fibers at a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.
+His favorite part of his career is how many smart people he has worked with who were so generous with their time and expertise.

 Due perhaps to his broad skill set, John has been described by former managers as "a renaissance man" and as "unfocused".